 To kick off the school holidays and as a treat for getting fabulous school reports we took the boys to Go Ape Delamere which is a high ropes course at Delamere Forest in Cheshire.
-I was really apprehensive about letting the boys do this as I struggle with letting them near heights, water, and basically anything else that can be seen as a potential risk, as well as the fact that at 8 and 5 they are both still babies to me.
-But regardless of my concerns I knew this was something that both boys were desperate to do, especially the eldest as he even added it to our A-Z summer wish list, and as I had done the course before with work and knew in my heart of hearts that is was completely safe we decided to book it.
+I was really apprehensive about letting the boys do this as I struggle with letting them near heights, water, and basically anything else that can be seen as a potential risk.
+That and the fact that at 8 and 5 they are both still babies to me.
+But regardless of my concerns I knew this was something that both boys were desperate to do ever since they saw something similar when we visited Conkers but where to small to try it at the time.
+And as the eldest added it to our A-Z summer wish list, I knew it was not something either of them was going to forget about wanting to try in a hurry so my husband and I decided to book it.

 We didn’t actually tell the boys that were going to be doing Go Ape Delamere till we got there they just thought we were going for a forest walk as usual and their faces were an absolute picture when we broke it to them.
 I managed to film their response and put it on instagram but in a way I wish I had captured it as a photo as it was totally priceless a mixture of pure shock, disbelief and excitement all rolled into one.